-Here are a few tips for scanning with Calibry scanner and markers.
+Here are a few tips for scanning with Thor3D scanners and markers.

 - At any given time during scanning, the scanner needs to see minimum 3 markers in every frame.
 When it doesn't, scanning will automatically stop. - Although 3 markers per frame is the minimum, the optimal number is 5.
 That is because in certain circumstances, even if the marker is visible to the camera, the software doesn't recognize it as such.
 This could be due to glare, for example.
-Thus, when applying markers on an object, try to affix them so that there are 5 markers in every 2836cm space. - When affixing markers, apply them on flat areas of the object and not on sharp edges of the object.
+Thus, when applying markers on an object, try to affix them so that there are 5 markers in every 70\100cm space. - When affixing markers, apply them on flat areas of the object and not on sharp edges of the object.
 Also, remember, that the scanner might sometimes not see a marker when looking at it from an awkward angle.
 This means that when scanning around a large corner (like from the bumper of the car to the back door), try affixing more markers in the field of view.

-The scanner shows, in real time, how many markers it is seeing.
+- Whether scanning with or without markers, the center of the frame of any optical device will produce better results than the edges of the frame.
+If you want a great scan of the entire object, make sure to scan each portion of that object with the center of the frame. - Thor3D scanner shows, in real time, how many markers it is seeing.
 If you are not sure about whether you've affixed enough markers on the object, turn on the scanner in preview mode and walk around the object.
 You will see how many markers the scanner sees at all times and if it's less than 3, you'll know where more markers are needed.